-There will be one final exam.
+There will be one final exam/project.
 The final exam will cover the entire courses.
 If medical problems force you to miss an examination, please contact me before the exam.
+The format of the final exam will be determined by the results of the quizzes.
+We will not be conducting the final exam or project in person.